For this instructable, I wanted to share with you an easy way to make an awesome concrete lamp!

 Next, center the lamp body in the form as shown in the photo.
 You'll need to add additional support to the hold the lamp body in the upright position.
 It's best if you work on a leveled surface.
 This way you can use a level to make sure the lamp straight.

 Step 4: The Concrete Base

-For the cement mix, I used a 2 to 1 ratio.
+For the cement mix, I used a 2-to-1 ratio.
 One cup of cement to 2 cups of sand, then add water.
 Mix till you have a nice pasty constancy.
 Then, shovel the mix into the form.
 Place the cement around the perimeter of the box first, then take a stick or anything that could be used for waste.
 Use the stick to work the cement down to the bottom.
 When you add enough cement to the desired height.
-Make sure the screws are at least 1 to 2 inch below the top of the concrete.
+Make sure the screws are at least 1 to 2 inches below the top of the concrete.

 After a few days, three, to be exact.
 I then removed the form.
 I saw a few signs of the concrete as was is still wet.
 I let it sit for two additional days, then I began to work on it.
 I scraped the splattered concrete of the wood then sand down the top.
 I didn't sand the side because it was rather smooth already.

 Next, I removed the bottom of the form.
 Due, to the juice carton getting filled with cement, I end up drilling out a hole from the top to the bottom.

 Next, I used Danish oil to darken up the wood.

 Step 5: Adding the LED